-UMUC Europe is partnered with Frostburg State University to offer undergraduate education courses leading to a UMUC bachelor's degree with a special curriculum in secondary teacher education.
+UMUC Europe is partnered with Frostburg State University to offer undergraduate education courses leading to a bachelor's degree with a special curriculum in secondary teacher education.
 Successful completion of this curriculum earns the student Maryland State teaching certification eligibility.
 This program is currently available only to students with UMUC Europe.
-Individuals interested in learning more about this undergraduate program should contact their local military education coordinator or visit www.europe.umuc.edu/teaching.
+Individuals interested in learning more about this undergraduate program should contact the local UMUC field office or visit www.europe.umuc.edu/teaching.